Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Introduction

 \item continuous linear operator $T$ acting on any separable F-space $X$.
-In other words, the previous result holds true for {\em linear dynamical systems} as defined in the Introduction. \end{enumerate} In the linear setting we have got the following relations between the already exposed concepts: $\ $\\ i.e.\ the {\em quasi-rigidity} notion is for recurrence, the analogous property to that of {\em satisfying the Hypercyclicity Criterion} (and hence to that of {\em weak-mixing}) for hypercyclicity (see \cite{BesPe1999}). \end{remark}
+In other words, the previous result holds true for {\em linear dynamical systems} as defined in the Introduction. \end{enumerate} In the linear setting we have got the following relations between the already exposed concepts (we denote by ``\textit{HC}'' the \textit{Hypercyclicity Criterion}): $\ $\\ The notion of {\em quasi-rigidity} is for recurrence, the analogous property to that of {\em satisfying the Hypercyclicity Criterion} (and hence to that of {\em weak-mixing}) for hypercyclicity (see \cite{BesPe1999}). \end{remark}